 - Johns Hopkins EHP Network.
 The Medical Plan's primary network of providers throughout Maryland and parts of adjoining states. - EHP Preferred Providers.
-A preferred subset of the providers in the Johns Hopkins EHP Network.
+A preferred subset of the providers in the Johns Hopkins EHP Network, plus certain providers in Florida.
 The DPC Practice (described below) is an EHP Preferred Provider. - Cigna PPO Network.
 The Medical Plan's alternate network of providers throughout the United States.
 Many providers in the EHP Network are also in the Cigna PPO Network, and vice versa.